 On the outskirts of Launceston is a unique estuarine wetland ecosystem of mudflats, lagoons and islands.
 Abundant with plant and animal life, the Tamar Island Wetlands are a magnificent Tasmanian landscape and a haven for various birds, mammals, reptiles, frogs, fish and invertebrates.
 The wetlands are best enjoyed by wandering along the accessible boardwalk, which is flanked by tall native Tasmanian grass species as it traverses the wetlands.
 The walk weaves through the grasses and over footbridges that reveal kanamaluka/River Tamar and its diverse birdlife.€‹

-Looking for hikes and trails in Tamar River Conservation Area or nearby?
-Try these walks with a similar grade.
+Looking for more walks in or near Tamar River Conservation Area?
+Try these trails with a similar difficulty grade.

 Explore safe